 An ongoing program to provide traffic control, management, and monitoring on SHA's highway network.
-These improvements may include but are not limited to deployment of variable message signs, video for traffic management, i.e., CCTV, traffic management detectors, signal systemization and remote timing, permanent congestion monitoring systems, intelligent transportation systems, and the development of park-and-ride facilities.
+These improvements include deployment of variable message signs, video for traffic management, i.e., CCTV, traffic management detectors, signal systemization and remote timing, permanent congestion monitoring systems, intelligent transportation systems, and the development of park-and-ride facilities.
 In addition, this program may include related administrative activities necessary to ensure delivery of these improvements.